 Polycystic kidney disease causes fluid-filled sacs called cysts to grow in the kidneys.
 The cysts can become large and cause scarring, which eventually harms the organs’ function.
 This disease is caused by a gene mutation, usually passed down by a parent.

 While symptoms often first appear in young adulthood, polycystic kidney disease, or PKD, usually progresses slowly and variably in different patients.
-About half of patients will eventually need either kidney dialysis or a kidney transplant as a result of end-stage kidney failure.
+About half of patients with PKD will eventually have kidney failure, and will need kidney dialysis or a transplant.

-“It usually takes more than five decades for individuals to progress to that degree of kidney injury,” says Stefan Somlo, MD, chief of nephrology at Yale Medicine and a professor of medicine (nephrology) at Yale School of Medicine.
+“It usually takes more than five decades for individuals to progress to that degree of kidney injury,” says Stefan Somlo, MD, chief of nephrology at Yale Medicine.